-The total authorised number of ordinary shares is 5,001,000 with a par value of 100 cents per share.
+The total authorised number of ordinary shares is 51.2 million with a par value of 100 cents per share.
 All issued shares are fully paid.
 There is one class of ordinary share.
 All shares issued carry equal voting rights.

-i) Ordinary shares Ordinary shares Ordinary shares issued by the Company are classified as equity and are recognised at fair value less direct issue costs. (b) Distributions 2020 2019 \$000 \$000 Dividends paid during the period 13,500 15,200 i) Dividends Dividend distributions to the Company's parent company are re financial statements in the period in which the dividends are ap
+Ordinary shares Ordinary shares issued by the Company are classified as equity and are recognised at fair value less direct issue costs.

+b) Distributions

+2021 2020

+\$000 \$000

+Dividends paid during the period 4,700 13,500

+i) DividendsDividend distributions to the Company's parent company are recognised as a liability in the Company's financial statements in the period in which the dividends are approved by the Company's Board.